siteservices/libui.sh/share/doc/libui-dictionary.md

 Initialize
 ```

-### IsTarget (man libuiSSH.sh) - Performs checks to confirm target is remote.
+### IsRemote (man libuiSSH.sh) - Performs checks to confirm target is remote.

-Performs some basic checks on the provided remote target name to ensure it is
+Performs some basic checks on the provided host name to ensure it is a valid
-a valid host and not the localhost.
+remote host and not the localhost.

 ```
-IsTarget <target>
+IsRemote <target>
 ```

 ### ListPackage (man libuiPackage.sh) - List the contents of a package.